 Chris Bredt

-Christopher Bredt, LLB'79, Senior Litigation Counsel at Borden Ladner Gervais LLP, practices in the areas of administrative, constitutional and corporate/commercial litigation in the firm's Toronto office.
+Christopher Bredt, LLB'79, retired partner of Borden Ladner Gervais LLP, where he practiced for almost 40 years in the areas of administrative, constitutional and corporate/commercial litigation in the firm's Toronto office.
+He is now a Mediator/Arbitrator with ADR Chambers.

 He was on secondment to the Government of Ontario from 1989–1993, where he served as Assistant Deputy Minister, Office of Federal Provincial Relations, and as Assistant Deputy Minister, Constitutional Policy and Special Counsel.